 Number Continuous Improvement Actions (Performance Framework Core Perspective in brackets) Timescale 1 Monitor and improve workflow processes in respect of e-Building Standards and electronic workflow.
-(Professional Expertise and Technical Processes) 2 Contribute to Corporate aims in delivering the programme of investment in new social housing.
+(Professional Expertise and Technical Processes) Continuous 2 Contribute to Corporate aims in delivering the programme of investment in new social housing.
 (Professional Expertise and Technical Processes) 3 Continue to develop Idox Enterprise Graphs and Reports in conjunction with current Access Database Reports to give best combined suite of management reporting.
 (Professional Expertise and Technical Processes) 4 Continue to develop enhanced training and CPD opportunities for all Building Standards Staff building on existing training calendar.
 Encourage and assist staff in their personal and professional development.
-(Professional Expertise and Technical Processes) 5 Upgrade Uniform and IDOX Enterprise as necessary to ensure we have up to date efficient systems for service delivery.
+(Professional Expertise and Technical Processes) Continuous 5 Upgrade Uniform and IDOX Enterprise as necessary to ensure we have up to date efficient systems for service delivery.
 (Professional Expertise and Technical Processes) Continuous 6 Review content and quality of all information and guidance available online including ability to provide feedback on the service in respect of comments, compliments or complaints.
-(Quality Customer Experience) 7 Monitor and review customer accessibility to the service, identify and implement improvements.
-(Quality Customer Experience) 8 Working with our colleagues in Service Development to continue to develop and improve our systems and processes.
-(Professional Expertise and Technical Processes & Quality Customer Experience) 9 Monitor, review and implement improvements to customer engagement in light of customer feedback (comments, compliments & complaints, stakeholder events) and in line with both local and national survey results.
-(Quality Customer Experience) Number Professional Expertise and Technical Processes - Improvement Actions Timescale 1 Increase the Services capacity in relation to applications using a fire engineered approach.
+(Quality Customer Experience) Continuous 7 Monitor and review customer accessibility to the service, identify and implement improvements.
+(Quality Customer Experience) Continuous 8 Working with our colleagues in Service Development to continue to develop and improve our systems and processes.
+(Professional Expertise and Technical Processes & Quality Customer Experience) Continuous 9 Monitor, review and implement improvements to customer engagement in light of customer feedback (comments, compliments & complaints, stakeholder events) and in line with both local and national survey results.
+(Quality Customer Experience) Continuous Number Professional Expertise and Technical Processes - Improvement Actions Timescale 1 Increase the Services capacity in relation to applications using a fire engineered approach.
 Additional capacity is required in the longer term to assist currently qualified staff with applications of this nature.
 A Building Standards Surveyor is attending university on day release to obtain an honours degree in Fire Risk Engineering and a member of our structural engineering staff is being sponsored on a research degree into the use of timber frames in buildings above 10 storeys including the effects of fire.
-2 To create additional staff time on the verification function, pass the responsibility for street naming and numbering to another part of Development & Regeneration Services who are involved in the corporate address management system.
-Q2
+Ongoing 2 To create additional staff time on the verification function, pass the responsibility for street naming and numbering to another part of Development & Regeneration Services who are involved in the corporate address management system.
+This item has been continued into Q3 to allow new process to be finalised.
+Q2 Q3